 - Chemotherapy.
-There is concern that use of antioxidants, such as vitamin C, during chemotherapy might reduce the drug's effect.
+There is concern that use of antioxidants, such as vitamin C, during chemotherapy might reduce the effect of chemotherapy drugs.

 - Estrogen.
-Taking vitamin C with oral contraceptive or hormone replacement therapy might increase your estrogen levels.
+Taking vitamin C with oral contraceptives or hormone replacement therapy might increase your estrogen levels.

 - Protease inhibitors.
 Oral use of vitamin C might reduce the effect of these antiviral drugs.